-The answer is that it depends on the type of dermal filler you use.
-Some dermal fillers can last six to twelve months, while other dermal fillers can last up to five years.
-Most dermal fillers contain hyaluronic acid, a natural compound that aids in the production of collagen and elastin.
-For lines and wrinkles closer to the skin, the doctor may choose a thinner product to fill the contour and soften the skin.
+The answer to how long facial filler lasts is that it depends on the type of dermal filler used.
+Some dermal fillers can last up to six to twelve months, while others can last up to five years.
+Most dermal fillers contain hyaluronic acid, a natural compound that helps produce collagen and elastin.
+For lines and wrinkles closer to the skin, a thinner product is usually used to fill the contour and soften the skin.

-These products can be metabolized more quickly and will last for 6 to 12 months.
-In areas of the face with more movement, such as the lips, for example, the constant movement of the muscles breaks down and dissolves the filler at a faster rate, and fillers tend to disappear faster in these more active areas.
-Like any other skin care procedure, individual results may vary.
-The effects of dermal fillers can last between three months and two years.
+These products are metabolized more quickly and will last for 6 to 12 months.
+In areas of the face with more movement, such as the lips, the constant movement of the muscles breaks down and dissolves the filler at a faster rate, and fillers tend to disappear faster in these more active areas.
+Results may vary from person to person.
+On average, facial fillers last about a year.

 Sometimes the results fade after six months, while other times they can last up to two years.
 Botox and dermal fillers give temporary results.
 Botox will gradually disappear over three to six months, while dermal fillers will last between four months and two years, depending on how quickly the body absorbs the substance and the composition of the fillers used.
 Dermal fillers are designed to help improve facial aesthetics by diminishing expression lines, wrinkles and acne scars.